Fishlake St. Cuthbert - Restoration Programme

 vi) replacement of the south aisle roof after the theft of lead, now re-roofed in VMZinc

-a) In October 2018, thieves stole more than half of the lead covering from the south aisle roof.
-(See News Item on the home page).
+a) In October 2018, thieves stole more than half of the lead covering from the south aisle roof. page).
 The replacement material being used is zinc, in order to reduce the risk of further theft.
 When the theft was discovered, the Fishlake PCC decided to explore alternatives for replacement that would prove less attractive to opportunist theft.
 As the Church had already eight years earlier proceeded to re-cover the chancel roof with stainless steel, it was possible to make a close comparison between the relative performances of lead verses stainless steel.
 Observing the challenges emerging over time from the use of stainless steel, and the current reported issues with quality, following a suggestion by Architects Purcell and after a great deal of research, the Fishlake PCC took the innovative decision to seek permission to replace the lead with a less valuable but extremely durable flexible material - namely zinc.

 Zinc has been used for roofing in the UK since 1850 and, to give an example of its wider use, circa 70% of the roofing material used in the wider EU is zinc.
 Working with Architects Purcell, a design was prepared and approval sought from the Sheffield DAC, Historic England, the CBC (Church Building Council), ChurchCare, insurance Brokers Trinitas and insurers Aviva, the local Council and other advisory bodies and finally granted in the Autumn of 2019.
 As it is essential that zinc is laid on a dry substrate, a plan was prepared to proceed in the Spring of 2020.